 - Avoid an overly long title for your abstract.

 - Ensure that the context of your abstract is sufficiently clear, e.g. country(ies) of focus, level of education or training addressed, type or period of research etc.

 - Indicate, if appropriate, whether the abstract is based on ongoing or completed research.

 - Use clear and concise language.
 The official language of the conference is English.
 We encourage authors to have their work proof-read before submission.

 Due to pressure of space on the conference programme, abstracts will not be accepted after the deadline of 23:59 BST, Monday 29th March 2021

 Each abstract will be reviewed by at least two members of the Conference Committee and assessed against each of the following criteria:

-- Relevance; does the paper directly interrogate the conference theme (Learning and Teaching for sustainable development) and the chosen sub-theme
+- Relevance; does the paper directly interrogate the conference theme (Building Back Better in Education and Training?) and the chosen sub-theme

 - Originality; are there new thoughts, arguments, findings, methodologies or ways of addressing the topic?

 - Clarity and coherence of the enquiry or activity or conceptual framework